USEPA/CRACMM/docs/_sources/sphinx/README.md.txt

     ```
     Note that the use of `origin` here should be a reference to your personal fork of the CRACMM repository on GitHub beacuse all of this work should be done on your fork of the repository.

-    Then, make sure to `push` the new version of `main` to GitHub as well.
+    Then, if you made changes to the `main` branch, make sure to `push` the new version of `main` to GitHub as well.
 Run the commands:
     ```
     git switch main
     git push -u origin main
     ```

 8. Finally, go back to your remote fork of the CRACMM repository on GitHub.
 It should now look identical to your local fork on Atmos with all changes included.

-    First, submit a pull request from your `main` branch, with your changes, to the `main` branch of the USEPA/CRACMM repository.

-    Then, submit another pull request from your `CRACMMdocs` branch, with the updated HTML, to the `CRACMMdocs` branch of the USEPA/CRACMM repository.
+    First, submit a pull request from your `CRACMMdocs` branch, with the updated HTML, to the `CRACMMdocs` branch of the USEPA/CRACMM repository.
 Once this pull request is approved, you will have officially updated the CRACMM documentation!

+    Then, if you made updates to the `main` branch, submit a pull request from your `main` branch, with your changes, to the `main` branch of the USEPA/CRACMM repository.

 To return to the Table of Contents, click [here](#table-of-contents).